 - 1.7 Sand and gravel is the main aggregate worked in Norfolk.
-A small amount of carstone is extracted mainly in west Norfolk for use as a building material or as a fill material.
-Crushed rock for asphalt production is imported in to Norfolk mainly by rail as no indigenous material is suitable for this use. - 1.8 Norfolk is a county rich in important wildlife and designated landscapes.
+Sand and gravel resources are located throughout the county (except for the Fens area in the far west and south-west of Norfolk).
+Sand and gravel is used in the construction of roads and buildings and is a key ingredient in the production on concrete and mortar, asphalt coating for road, as a drainage medium and in the constriction of embankments and foundations. - 1.8 Carstone is a type of sandstone that is quarried in relatively small quantities in West Norfolk.
+It has traditionally been used as a vernacular building material, although it is no longer used to any significant degree.
+Although classed as a 'hard rock' it is not used as a hard rock (for example road surface dressing), instead it is mainly used as a fill material, to raise levels of land prior to construction, or in the formation of embankments.
+Therefore, carstone is often used in the construction of roads.
+Crushed rock for asphalt production is imported into Norfolk mainly by rail as no indigenous material is suitable for this use. - 1.9 Norfolk is a county rich in important wildlife and designated landscapes.
 There are 12 Special Protection Areas (SPAs), seven Special Areas of Conservation (SACs) and 162 Sites of Special Scientific Interest (SSSIs).
 Significant habitats include the Wash, the Broads, the Brecks and the Fens.
 The Norfolk Coast Area of Outstanding Natural Beauty (AONB) runs, with a few breaks, from King's Lynn in the west along the coast to Winterton in the east, and covers 450 square km.
 These designations often restrict the location of mineral activities.